-Cancer Council Victoria, supported by the Victorian Government, has recently undertaken work to refresh the optimal care pathways and quick reference guides for 15 cancer types (2nd edition).
+Cancer Council Victoria, supported by the Victorian Government, has recently undertaken work to refresh the optimal care pathways, quick reference guides and guides to best cancer care (formerly named the what to expect guides) for 15 cancer types (2nd edition).

 The 2nd edition of the optimal care pathways for cancer of unknown primary, cervical cancer and sarcoma are currently in progress.

 The optimal care pathways are endorsed by Cancer Australia, the former National Cancer Expert Reference Group (a committee that reported to the former Australian Health Ministers Advisory Committee and, through this committee, to the former Council of Australian Governments Health Council) and all states and territories.
 The optimal care pathways have Australia-wide acceptance and government support.
 The optimal care pathways are being implemented nationally.